 The Bachelor of Science (B.S.) curriculum is appropriate for students desiring a focused, in-depth grounding in all the essential elements of the biological sciences, and is particularly suitable for students intending to pursue graduate study in biology or in the health sciences.
 It also prepares students to function effectively in a variety of technical and laboratory research settings.

 NOTE: This is not a complete list of requirements.
-See the UMBC Undergraduate Catalog for a full listing of requirements for this program, and for information about research opportunities, the Biological Sciences Tutorial Center, and Student Organizations.
+See the UMBC Undergraduate Catalog & your Degree Audit for a full listing of requirements for this program.

 Elective courses (four lecture, two laboratory)

 - One Column A or B elective

 - One BIOL 4XX Lecture course (except BIOL 430, 442, 495, 497H, 499 or 499H)

 - Two Upper Level Laboratory electives

 - BIOL 305 – Animal Physiology

 - BIOL 313 – Introduction to Bioinformatics

 - BIOL 375 – General Microbiology (formerly BIOL 275)